tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 .. note::
-   By design, we choose to mantain a close relationship between TcpSocketBase and TcpGeneralClass: they are connected by a friendship relation.
+   By design, we choose to mantain a close relationship between TcpSocketBase and TcpGeneralTest: they are connected by a friendship relation.
 Since friendship is not passed through inheritance, if you discover that you need to access or to modify a private (or protected) member of TcpSocketBase, you can do it by adding a method in the class TcpGeneralSocket.
 An example